 Silbert has proven himself to be a prolific and highly committed investor in the space.
 With India’s bitcoin economy barely out of the starting gates, Silbert’s involvement should be viewed as a strong positive, indicating his commitment to supporting bitcoin within this large and rapidly growing emerging economy.
 Let’s just hope the rest of his portfolio sees it that way.

-Unocoin aims to be India's first and largest platform to not only provide storage and wallet facilities for bitcoin but also provide its safe and seamless trading/exchange.
-We provide a banking level vault service with our storage facility, first of its kind in India.
-We are looking to expand our services by introducing an Unocoin app which is underway.
-We are also working on a range of products that will be launching shortly to help our customers with more facilities and make Bitcoin more user friendly to common man.
-We have recently launched the Bitcoin Merchant Integration for entrepreneurs, small and medium businesses, freelancers and professionals from all walks of commerce to be able to accept Bitcoin as a medium of payment for their products and services.
+Unocoin is India's first and largest platform for simple, secure and seamless trading/exchange of bitcoins and for storage and wallet facilities.
+We provide vault services at banking standards with our storage facility, the first of its kind in India.
+Unocoin intends to expand its services with an advanced mobile app.
+We are also working on a range of products that will facilitate in making bitcoin transaction more user friendly.
+We have recently launched the Bitcoin Merchant Gateway Integration for entrepreneurs, small and medium businesses, freelancers and professionals from all walks of commerce to enable them to accept bitcoin as a medium of payment for their products and services.